 There is probably no one better positioned to explore these questions than Eula Biss and John Bresland.
 Biss has established herself as an admired poet and essayist whose writing is celebrated for its lyrical beauty and intellectual precision.
 Bresland has masterfully pioneered what he calls the video essay, a form that re-envisions the traditional written essay and argues for understanding video as our culture’s most powerful and prevalent form of contemporary rhetoric.

 These two pieces provide compelling evidence, a proof of concept if you will, that video can be concurrently alluring and seductive, cerebral and rhetorical.
-They offer a pursuasive counterpoint to the spread and sprawl of the Youtube/Facebook wasteland, with its buffet of stupid pet tricks and various other flavors of narcotic distraction and navel gazing.
+They offer a persuasive counterpoint to the spread and sprawl of the Youtube/Facebook wasteland, with its buffet of stupid pet tricks and various other flavors of narcotic distraction and navel gazing.

 The work of Biss and Bresland points to the evolution of the word literary in a world of new technological affordances.
-They are part revolution and rupture, with equal measure of tradition-bound savvy and reverance for their literary antecedents.
+They are part revolution and rupture, with equal measure of tradition-bound savvy and reverence for their literary antecedents.
 Most importantly, these artists adhere to the very old notion that literature (and art and culture) is anchored by ideas that matter.

 Their work also provides a fascinating meditation on collaboration, all of the messiness and magic that can ensue when two creative people meld their separate sensibilities and voices into one.
 Biss and Bresland very graciously agreed to discuss some of those complications with me in the exchange below.
 It is lively, frank, and intimate, providing a glimpse into the process behind two artists whose work and lives are deeply intertwined.